 Lucerne (also spelled Luzern) is a gorgeous Swiss city that sits at the foot of the Alps.
 This is the perfect kind of town to explore in one day.
 The city center is compact with just a few key places to visit.
 The best things to do are to wander the old town, eat, drink, shop, and enjoy the views of the lake.
-With one day, you also have enough time to ride the cableway up to Mt.
-Pilatus, for stunning views of Lucerne and the Swiss Alps.
+With one day in Lucerne, you also have enough time to ride the cableway up to Mt.
+Pilatus for stunning views of Lucerne and the Swiss Alps.

 One Day in Lucerne and Mt.
 Pilatus

 For the best experience, plan to visit Mt.
 Pilatus in the morning and then tour the city of Lucerne during the afternoon and evening.

 How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (best things to do, restaurants, hotel recommendations).
 You can click the check marks to hide or show layers.
 If you click the icons on the map, you can get more information about each point of interest.